abarnatan/python-api-challenge/README.md

 Southern Hemisphere - Wind Speed (mph) vs. Latitude

 After each pair of plots explain what the linear regression is modeling such as any relationships you notice and any other analysis you may have.

+# Part 2 - VacationPY
+Create a heat map that displays the humidity for every city from the part I of the homework.

+Narrow down the DataFrame to find your personal ideal weather conditions for a vacation.
+For example:

+A max temperature lower than 80 degrees but higher than 70.

+Wind speed less than 10 mph.

+Zero cloudiness.

+Drop any rows that don't contain all three conditions.
+You want to be sure the weather is ideal.

+Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

+Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.